See also shoulder

 The nauseating pain of a one-sided

-trapezius headache is commonly diagnosed as migraine
+trapezius headache is commonly diagnosed as migraine.

-pain.
 (Additional diagnoses of bursitis and back pain may arise from the upper and

 lower fibers of the same muscle;